StephanieSalgado/Algorithms/README.md

 # Algorithms
-A repository containing my implementations of various algorithms!
+A repository containing my course work and implementations of various algorithms!

 ## LeetCode:
 - [Easy]()